 And after you make it once you keep making it at any given moment of your life.
 In every lifestyle choice you make.

 This is the process.
-And the best you can do is embracing it!
+And the best you can do is embrace it!

 Please share with me what you think in the comments below!